1990 American College of Rheumatology Classification Criteria for Giant Cell Arteritis

 - Age of onset ≥ 50 years (symptoms or signs beginning at 50 years or older)

 - A new headache (new onset of or a new type of localized pain in the head)

 - Temporal artery abnormality£ (tenderness or decreased pulsation)

 - Elevated ESR ≥ 50 mm/hr (by the Westergren method)

-- Abnormal artery biopsy (vasculitis characterized by predominance of mononuclear cell infiltrates or granulomatous inflammation with multinucleated giant cells)
+- Abnormal artery biopsy (vasculitis characterized by the predominance of mononuclear cell infiltrates or granulomatous inflammation with multinucleated giant cells)

 - GCA was previously, and less-appropriately, known as Temporal Arteritis.
 Inflammation can involve other intracranial and extracranial arteries.

 ≥ 3 of the above criteria are required for classification as Giant Cell Arteritis.
 Sensitivity 93.5%, specificity 91.2%.

 Hunder et al. The American College of Rheumatology 1990 criteria for the classification of giant cell arteritis.
 Arthritis Rheum 1990;33(8):1122-8.